Disney World Moderate Resort Rankings

 2. Disney’s Caribbean Beach Resort

 Thanks to its massive reimagining, Caribbean Beach Resort has addressed some of its biggest weaknesses and is now a contender for the title of best Moderate Resort at Walt Disney World.
-If you’ve read our full review, you know that I love Disney’s Caribbean Beach Resort, and consider it “Polynesian-Lite.”
+If you’ve read our full review, you know that I love Disney’s Caribbean Beach Resort, and consider it “Polynesian-Lite” or “Poor Person’s Poly.”

-While the guest rooms are once again starting to show their age (and will likely be refreshed again in 2023), the pool, restaurants, and main lobby are all top-notch.
+Aside from that, the pool, restaurants, and main lobby are all top-notch.
 These have all been enhanced, and Caribbean Beach Resort now feels nicer and chicer.
-Banana Cabana pool bar has been upgraded, Sebastian’s Bistro is a quality waterfront restaurant, and the lobby is modern.
+Banana Cabana pool bar has been upgraded, the lobby is modern, and Sebastian’s Bistro has serious ‘Ohana vibes…except it’s better and cheaper (continuing that ‘Poly Lite’ comparison).

 The biggest upgrade at Caribbean Beach Resort is the Skyliner gondola.
 Caribbean Beach Resort is the hub for the Skyliner, with two stations offering access to Disney’s Hollywood Studios and EPCOT, plus Art of Animation, Pop Century, and Riviera Resorts.
 This is an absolute game-changer for easily accessing those parks within minutes, which is great for Early Entry and midday breaks.
 Not having to rely on buses to get to these two parks is huge, the value of which cannot be overstated.